 - conduct that results in substantial consumer or small business detriment

-- national conduct by large companies, recognising the potential for greater consumer detriment and the likelihood that conduct of large businesses can influence other market participants
+- national conduct by large traders, recognising the potential for greater consumer detriment and the likelihood that conduct of large traders can influence other market participants

 - conduct involving a significant new or emerging market issue or where our action is likely to have an educative or deterrent effect